delphix/mold/README.md

 machine.
 Feel free to [file a bug](https://github.com/rui314/mold/issues) if you find mold is not faster than other linkers.

-mold officially supports x86-64, i386, ARM64, ARM32, 64-bit RISC-V and
+mold supports x86-64, i386, ARM64, ARM32, 64-bit/32-bit little/big-endian
-32-bit RISC-V. Little-endian PowerPC64 ELFv2 is partially supported.
+RISC-V, 64-bit big-endian PowerPC ELFv1, 64-bit little-endian PowerPC ELFv2,
+s390x and SPARC64.

 ## Why does the speed of linking matter?